ibharathboga/ibharathboga.github.io/content/AboutMe.md

 title: "About Me"
 ---
 <!-- Hi, I'm Bharath!
 I'm a machine learning enthusiast with a passion for problem-solving and teaching.
 While I'm especially interested in machine learning, I love exploring other technologies too. -->
 Hi!, I am Bharath.
 I am an undergraduate in Computer Science and Engineering with a passion for problem-solving and creating.
-This blog is where i intend post my learnings or experiences on a weekly basis (hopefully).
+This blog is where i intend to post my learnings or experiences.

 When I'm not tinkering with code, you can find me curled up with a good book or out for a jog.
 I also watch anime and series at times.